bytedeco/javacpp/README.txt

  * Refactored the loading code for `@Properties()` into a neat `Loader.ClassProperties` class, among a few other small changes in `Loader`, `Builder`, `Generator`, and the properties
  * Included often used directories such as `/usr/local/include/` and `/usr/local/lib/` to `compiler.includepath` and `compiler.linkpath` default properties
  * New `@Properties(inherit={Class})` value lets users specify properties in common on a similarly annotated shared config class of sorts
- * Fixed callbacks when used with custom class loaders such as with Web containers
+ * Fixed callbacks when used with custom class loaders such as with Web containers or frameworks like Tomcat and Play
  * Fixed using `@StdString` (or other `@Adapter` with `@Cast` annotations) on callbacks (issue #34), incidentally allowing them to return a `String`
  * By default, `Builder` now links to the `jvm` library only when required, when using the `-header` command line option (issue #33)
  * Incorporated missing explicit cast on return values when using the `@Cast` annotation